 To help gain a clearer definition of the difference between Value and Waste, Lean defines waste under the following categories:

 Transport, Overproduction, Inventory, Over-processing, Unnecessary Motion, Defects, Waiting, and Skills.
 Take a few minutes to apply the 8 wastes to your own workplace and you will be surprised at how many you will be able to identify.
 Ideas for improvement result from this simple process of examining the activities carried out by the organisation.

 The value stream is defined as all the tasks completed to produce a product or provide a service.
 Some of these activities will add value for the customer some will not.
 The purpose of the value stream analysis is to identify the non-value adding activity and reduce or eliminate these activities.
 This analysis involves documenting the current value stream of the organisation, understanding all the tasks required both for the physical product flow and also the flow of information between customers and suppliers.
-Once the essential elements of the value stream have been clearly defined, they are analyzed to separate those which add value from those that do not.
+Once the essential elements of the value stream have been clearly defined, they are analysed to separate those which add value from those that do not.
 The activities which do not add value are targeted for streamlining or elimination, serving as the springboard for continuous improvement.
-By focusing on the areas of waste in your company, you can streamline your business and fulfill your potential.
+By focusing on the areas of waste in your company, you can streamline your business and fulfil your potential.

 Value Stream Mapping is a visual tool used to illustrate how a process flow and information flow transform a product as it moves through the value stream.
 Its purpose is to identify the sources of waste and drive action plans to eliminate them.

 The Value Stream Map uses a standard ‘geography’ or layout.
 The process steps from supplier to final customer along with the associated timeline are illustrated along the bottom of the diagram, running from left to right.
 The flow of information from the customer back to the supplier is illustrated along the top of the chart, running from right to left.
 The visual aid of value stream mapping can be a fantastic tool for companies not to lose sight of their goals.